SvipRepetitionCounting/TransRAC/README.md

 Secondly, you should modify [train.py](https://github.com/SvipRepetitionCounting/TransRAC/blob/main/training/train.py) to your config.

+Tips: The data form can be .mp4 or .npz.
+We recommend to use .npz data because it is faster.
+We will upload the preprocessed data(.npz) soon.
+You can also use [video2npz.py](https://github.com/SvipRepetitionCounting/TransRAC/blob/main/tools/video2npz.py) to transform them.

 We will upload the TransRAC trained model soon.
 ### Train
 ` python train.py `